flairNLP/flair/resources/docs/TUTORIAL_1_BASICS.md

 ## Adding Labels to Sentences

-A `Sentence` can have one or multiple labels that can for example be used in text classification tasks.
+A `Sentence` can have one or multiple labels that can be used in text classification tasks.
 For instance, the example below shows how we add the label 'sports' to a sentence, thereby labeling it as belonging to the sports "topic".